Darknight899/X-Bot-Detection-Using-Machine-Learning/README.md

 Demonstrate the business risks posed by bots and how ML models can help mitigate them.

 # Models Used
-Logistic Regression (baseline model)
+Logistic Regression,
-Decision Tree Classifier
+Decision Tree Classifier,
-Random Forest Classifier
+Random Forest Classifier, and
 XGBoost Classifier (best overall performer)

 # Metrics